Six Key Elements to Optimize Your Workspace

 Place the keyboarding and mousing surfaces within comfortable reach.

-- Mouse – Place the mouse as close to the typing keyboard as possible, to minimize left-right motion of wrist.
-Ideally, place the mousing surface over the keyboard numerics pad.
+Mouse – Place the mouse as close to the typing keyboard as possible, to minimize left-right motion of the wrist.
+Ideally, place the mousing surface over the keyboard numeric pad.

 3. Hand & Wrist Posture